-Synchronize Enabling this will allow the camera to update its clock automatically from NTP Server: an NTP server.
-Select the NTP server closest to you, and select whether you want to apply daylight saving corrections.

-Set the Date If Synchronize NTP Server is disabled, you can set the date and time manually.
-You can also click on the Copy Your Computer's Time Settings to automatically set the date and time based on your computer's settings.
+- Synchronize Enabling this will allow the camera to update its clock automatically NTP Server: from an NTP server.
+Select the NTP server closest to you, and select whether you want to apply daylight saving corrections. - Set the Date and Time and Time Manually.
+You can also click on Copy Your Computer's Time Settings to automatically set the date and time based on your computer's settings.